sap-tutorials/Tutorials/tutorials/iotae-comp-analyticalodata/iotae-comp-analyticalodata.md

 [ACCORDION-BEGIN [Step 3: ](Verify configuration)]

+In this step, we will have a look at the configuration service to explore the contents of the package used in this example.
+We will see the thing types and property set types that we can get while accessing this package.
+The configuration is similar to a definition of objects and its properties.

 Click **Configuration** to check the package  `enviroCar`.
 In the following screen, click  **Get** for `Configuration {id}`.